flh3/MLMusingR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Adjusted the doi in the description.

+* Removed the "Using R" from the title field.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Added more details about the functionality of the package in the DESCRIPTION.

 * Added \value to the .Rd files and explained the function results more.